microsoft/AcademicContent/Workshop/4. Machine Learning/Azure Machine Learning HOL.md

     _Renaming the experiment_

-The next step is to import some data and build a model around it.
+Now that the experiment has been created, the next step is to import some data and build a model around it.

 <a name="Exercise2"></a>
 ## Exercise 2: Upload a dataset